 Transition to School Digital Statement Privacy Collection Statement

-Information provided to the NSW Department of Education will be used, disclosed or retained and secured in accordance with NSW privacy laws.
-For further information about the collection of information and how the NSW Department of Education protects privacy read Privacy information and forms.
+Personal information collected by the department will be used, disclosed or retained and secured in accordance with applicable NSW privacy laws.
+More information about how the department protects privacy is available at Privacy information and forms.

-Creating a Department of Education login account
+Creating a Department of Education account - all platform users

 - preferred first name (optional)